Cannes gets happy ending with river film "Mud"

 The 12-day Cannes film festival closes on Sunday with a red carpet awards ceremony, where "Mud" and 21 other competition entries are eligible for prizes including the coveted Palme d'Or.

-Critics' favorites include Michael Haneke's "Amour" (Love), Cristian Mungiu's "Beyond the Hills" and Jacques Audiard's "Rust & Bone".
+Critics' favourites include Michael Haneke's "Amour" (Love), Cristian Mungiu's "Beyond the Hills" and Jacques Audiard's "Rust & Bone".

 (Reporting by Mike Collett-White; Editing by Pravin Char)